 Capitalized interest can happen on student loans in several scenarios.
 First, it may happen after a borrower graduates from school (or after a grace period), and unpaid interest is added to the balance of the loan.
 Second, it could happen after periods of student loan forbearance or deferment.

 Even though payments are not due during these exceptional periods, interest is often calculated to be added to the balance of the loan once that period is over—this is the process of capitalization and will increase the student loan balance.

-Interest can also capitalize on student loans when the loan enters default, or when their six-month grace period ends.
-The lesson here?
-Unpaid interest is generally added to the principal of a loan during any major change to the status of the student loan.
+In general, unpaid interest is added to the principal of a loan during any major change to the status of the student loan.

 Ways to Minimize Capitalized Interest